Mid-century fashion, vintage pop culture and retro cool... from Expo 67 and beyond.

 Synopsis: When the Enterprise investigates the disappearance of another starship, the crew loses Kirk in a dimensional interphase and must deal with a hostile alien race while trying to recover him.

 Why I love it: To me, this is one of the most visually appealing episodes.
-Though most of Star Trek's adventures take place on "Class-M" planets, this was the only episode to use spacesuits—and that, despite budget constraints.
+Though most of Star Trek's adventures take place on "Class-M" planets, this was the only episode to use spacesuits—and that, despite the show's budget constraints.
 Kirk is presumed dead most of the episode, and it's interesting to see how the crew go on without their captain (including Spock and McCoy's conflict, and Uhura's meltdown).
 The use of the first-person perspective and unique camera effects adds to the episode's allure.

 Highlights: • The Tholian ships spinning their forcefield "web" • Those campy spacesuits! • Tholian commander Loskene • Kirk's ghostly apparitions • Chekov going mad